Tête-à-Tête (Ruth Anderson and Annea Lockwood album)

 Tête-à-Tête is a studio album by American composers Ruth Anderson and Annea Lockwood.
 It was released by Ergot Records on April 28, 2023.
-The album consists of two compositions by Anderson, both made in the 20th century, and one by Lockwood, written in the 21st century.
-"Resolutions" was the last electronic composition by Anderson, created in 1984; and "Conversations" was originally made as a gift to Lockwood.
-"For Ruth", the final track, was composed in 2021 by Lockwood and consists of field recordings at lakes in Hancock and Montana, and represents a chronological timeline of their relationship.

 Anderson and Lockwood became a couple shortly upon meeting in 1973 after the former took a sabbatical from her job and needed a replacement.
 The two would be together for a total of 50 years, wedding in 2005 in Canada following its legalization of same-sex marriage.
-Anderson died of lung cancer in November 2019, prompting Lockwood to compose "For Ruth" as a reply to "Conversations".
-Both works debuted at the 2021 Counterflows Festival in Glasgow.
+During their relationship, Anderson composed "Conversations," made as a gift to Lockwood in 1974; and "Resolutions," her last electronic composition, in 1984.
+Anderson died of lung cancer in November 2019, prompting Lockwood to compose "For Ruth" as an official reply to "Conversations".

+Both "Conversations" and "For Ruth" debuted at the 2021 Counterflows Festival in Glasgow.
 Tête-à-Tête received positive reviews from critics upon its release, with many highlighting its intimate nature and "Conversations" as the album's centerpiece.
 Several publications featured Tête-à-Tête on their year-end lists.
+Lockwood played the album in its entirety at the 2024 Rewire Festival.